FAQs

 No!
 If you come in with numbing cream you will be sent home.
 Your appointment will be considered cancelled and you’ll have to pay the deposit again.

-$175/hr, $300 minimum.
-I am happy to send a quote in response to the booking form.
+I’m currently $200 an hour.
+Flash and predawn designs are a minimum of $200, customs have a $300 minimum.
+I am happy to send a quote in response to your booking form.

 For custom tattoos, there is a non-refundable $50-$100 drawing fee.
 This does not contribute to the hourly cost of the tattoo.
 It covers the time I spend creating a unique and specialized piece.